jaekwon/writings/atomone/utility_of_atone.md

 hub, but across all ICS shards.
 Whether the transaction fees across the ICS shards are paid in PHOTON or any other third-party token, ATOM/ATONE stakers earn them as income.
 (The ATOM/ATONE inflation on the other hand should not be considered income, but rather a penalty for not staking.
-XXX link to tax) In short, ATOM and ATONE's only utility should be staking, and other utilities should be offered by ICS hosted applications.
+See the [staking token tax proposal](https://github.com/atomone-hub/future-security-agency/blob/main/WIP/002-staking-tokens-irs.md).)
+In short, ATOM and ATONE's only utility should be staking, and other utilities should be offered by ICS hosted applications.